DubSack1182/first-touch/README.md

 ### More Functionality and users to be added
+* Ability to actually use CSS to get the images above to reality!
 1. AAC, Landing Page give a quick sessions view | Log-In | Sign-Up
 2. AAC, View All Coaches and their sessions with details
 3. AAC, Book Sessions (Specific Coach)